malcolmlearnstech/datastructures-algopractice/CodeWars/8-Split-Strings.md

 <div align = "center">

-<h3> Complete the solution so that it splits the string into pairs of two characters.
+  <h3> Complete the solution so that it splits the string into pairs of two characters. </h3>
-  If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_'). </h3>
+  <h3>If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_'). </h3>

 </div>